theleoborges/bouncer/README.md

 Your validators aren't limited to a single argument though.

 Since *v0.2.2*, `defvalidator` takes an arbitrary number of arguments.
 The only thing you need to be aware is that the value being validated will **always** be the first argument you list.
-Let's see an example with the `in` validator:
+Let's see an example with the `member` validator:

 ```clojure
 (defvalidator member